 Symingtons Table Cremes (Blancmanges using artificial sweeteners) were rushed to the shelves and sold for sixpence under a ‘just add water’ banner, a forerunner of the instant drinks we have today.

-So exactly what sweets were available during the war?
+What sweets were available during the war?

 So here’s brief run through to remind ourselves of coupon confectionary.

-List of wartime sweets
+List of wartime sweets & chocolate bars

 Ration Chocolate, made with dried skimmed milk powder.
 It seems it was issued in semi-transparent grease-proof wrappers, and was described as about as appetizing as eating cardboard.